A Brief History of Enamel

 Bracelet from the treasure of Queen Amanishakheto, Nubia, cloisonné enamel, 35-20 BC.

-Apart from the finding of enameled daggers and scabbards used by the army, few are the historical witnesses and findings of enamel in Ancient Rome.
-In reality, both Romans and Barbarians played a vital role in the spreading of enamel on bronze.
-Thanks to the expansion of the Empire, the Romans spread enameled objects of unknown origin everywhere.
+Between the 1st and 2nd centuries AD, the Romans used the enamelling technique mainly for the decoration of daggers and scabbards used by the Roman army; it is in Rome, under the empire of Octavian Augustus, that a production of millefiori glass flourishes.
+With the expansion of their empire, the Romans spread enamelled objects of different origins and functions, such as fibulae and claps.
 There was the birth of a hybrid Gallic-Roman style of champlevé on cast bronze with a somewhat rough technique, we might say barbarized.
 The findings of medieval objects with compositions identical to those of Roman millefiori glass have revealed that the enamels from Ancient Rome have been recycled in medieval times for the creation of new works after the conversion of the Empire to Christendom, thus explaining the apparent lack of findings in the Imperial period.
 This is the same destiny as that of other construction materials of the time.
 We will deal with this phenomenon and its documentary and chemical proofs a propos of enamel in the Middle Age.

 In the 4th century AD, the Huns from the east invaded Western Europe, forcing the Germans and Goths to flee, and re-introduced the Barbaric-Roman cloisonné enamel.